Maru1301/isMusic-Frontend/README.md

 ## Setup

 1. Please check the installation of npm in your environment
-2. Enter the commands below
+2. Enter the commands below:

 ### build package.json and other vue files